kaisersoftapps/docs/docs/script-master/fragments/index.md

 ### Accessing Application Data

 Fragments can interact with internal data of Jira and Confluence as well as external REST services.
 This allows you to create dynamic and context-aware UI components.

-- **Internal Data**: Use Jira's REST API to fetch and manipulate data related to issues, projects, users, and more.
-- **External Data**: Make external REST API calls to integrate data from other services or databases.

-### Bridge Methods Available in Fragments

-Both in Jira and Confluence versions:
-- **context**: The `context` object contains various parameters based on the current page and module type.
-- [**router**](https://developer.atlassian.com/platform/forge/apis-reference/ui-api-bridge/router/): The `router` object allows you to navigate the host product to another page.

-In Jira version only:
-- [**requestJira**](https://developer.atlassian.com/platform/forge/apis-reference/ui-api-bridge/requestJira/): The `requestJira` bridge method enables your script to call the Jira Cloud platform REST API as the current user.

-In Confluence version only:
-- [**requestConfluence**](https://developer.atlassian.com/platform/forge/apis-reference/ui-api-bridge/requestConfluence/): The `requestJira` bridge method enables your script to call the Jira Cloud platform REST API as the current user.
+To access your cloud application use [Forge Bridge API for Custom UI](../forge-bridge-front.md).

+## Examples

 ### Jira Example: Creating a Custom Action to show issue contributors